Ramuloo Ramulaa

 "Ramuloo Ramulaa" is an Indian Telugu-language song composed by S. Thaman for the soundtrack of the 2020 action-drama film Ala Vaikunthapurramuloo sung by Anurag Kulkarni and Mangli and penned by Kasarla Shyam.
 The song's official lyrical version was released on 25 October 2019, while the full video song was released on 28 February 2020 under the music label Aditya Music.

 Release

 The song teaser of the second single "Ramuloo Ramulaa" was released on 21 October 2019.
 The lyrics for the song written by Kasarla Shyam and sung by Anurag Kulkarni and Mangli Satyavati.
 The single was released on 25 October 2019, with the occasion of Diwali.
-The YouTube video included lyrics, footage of the musicians, an Allu Arjun voice-over, clips of the actual dance number from the movie, behind the scenes footage, and members of the cast wishing fans a happy Diwali at the end.
+The YouTube video included lyrics, footage of the musicians, an Allu Arjun voice-over, clips of the actual dance number from the film, behind the scenes footage, and members of the cast wishing fans a happy Diwali at the end.

 Music video

 The music video version of the single was officially released on 28 February 2020 under Aditya Music label.
 The music video features Allu Arjun and Pooja Hegde dancing for the single.
 The music is choreographed by Sekhar, a well-known choreographer from Tollywood.
 The video garned lot of views due to its music and choreography.